ge/svelte-tutorial-project/Readme.md

 But I don't like the second syntax very much.
 Notice the colon in the second example: that's a *svelte* command.

+The official version can be downloaded from [here](https://www.udemy.com/sveltejs-the-complete-guide/learn/lecture/14689512#overview).